Explorer 1: Spacecraft

-Explorer 1 was designed and built by the California Institute of Technology's JPL under the direction of Dr. William H. Pickering.
+Explorer 1 was designed and built by California Institute of Technology's JPL under the direction of Dr. William Hayward Pickering.
 It was the second satellite to carry a mission payload (Sputnik 2 was the first).

 The total mass of the satellite was 13.97 kg, of which 8.3 kg were instrumentation.
 In comparison, the mass of the first Soviet satellite Sputnik 1 was 83.6 kg.
 The instrument section at the front end of the satellite and the empty scaled-down fourth-stage rocket casing orbited as a single unit, spinning around its long axis at 750 revolutions per minute.

 Data from the scientific instruments was transmitted to the ground by two antennas.
-A 60 milliwatt transmitter fed a dipole antenna consisting of two fiberglass slot antennas in the body of the satellite operating on 108.03 MHz, and four flexible whips forming a turnstile antenna were fed by a 10 milliwatt transmitter operating on 108.00 MHz.
+A 60 milliwatt transmitter fed a dipole antenna consisting of two fiberglasses slot antennas in the body of the satellite operating on 108.03 MHz, and four flexible whips forming a turnstile antenna were fed by a 10 milliwatt transmitter operating on 108.00 MHz.

 Because of the limited space available and the requirements for low weight, the payload instrumentation was designed and built with simplicity and high reliability in mind, using germanium and silicon transistors in its electronics.
 A total of 20 transistors were used in Explorer 1, plus additional ones in the Army's micrometeorite amplifier.
 Electrical power was provided by mercury chemical batteries that made up approximately 40% of the payload weight.

 The external skin of the instrument section was sandblasted stainless steel with white stripes.
 Several other color schemes had been tested, resulting in backup articles, models, and photographs showing different configurations, including alternate white and green striping and blue stripes alternating with copper.
-The final coloration was determined by studies of shadow–sunlight intervals based on firing time, trajectory, orbit, and inclination.
+The final color scheme was determined by studies of shadow–sunlight intervals based on firing time, trajectory, orbit and inclination.